andreaskoch/Introduction-to-Distributed-Source-Code-Management-with-git/presentation.md

 ### Removing files from the index

-You can remove files from the staging area if you have added it accidentially.
+You can remove files from the staging area if you have added it accidentally.
 This means will will not go in your next commit, but the file itself will remain untouched in the folder.

 <!-- language: lang-sh -->